mshumayl/shumayldotcom/posts/approaching-truth-with-gpt.md

 For the reasons mentioned above, we have made a conscious decision to avoid using any external references as context.

 ## UI/UX considerations
 It is important to let the users realize that any AI-generated text cannot be trusted as authoritative in any way.
 The AI Generate Note is a feature that generates notes on behalf of the user.
-To get this idea across, after the generation, the user can add and edit the generated text as they see fit before confirming the addition of the note.
+To get this idea across, the translation summarization is generated in the user's input box, where the user can add and edit the generated text as they see fit before confirming the addition of the note.

 ![AI-Daleel's AI Note Generation feature.](/images/aai-daleel-notes-generation.jpg) *AI-Daleel's AI Note Generation feature.*